Kendall Jenner: Television career

 In 2007, Jenner's mother, Kris Jenner met with Ryan Seacrest to pursue a reality television show based on her family.
 Seacrest, who had his own production company, decided to develop the idea, having the family-based show The Osbournes in his mind.
 The show eventually was picked up to air on the E! cable network, with Jenner's mother acting as the executive producer.
 The series debuted on October 14, 2007, and revolved around Jenner, along with her parents Kris and Bruce (now Caitlyn) and siblings, Kylie, Kourtney, Kim, Khloé, and Rob.
 The title of their reality television series Keeping Up with the Kardashians, and it chronicles the personal and professional lives of their family members.

+The series was successful for its network, E!, and has resulted in the creation of spin-offs, including Kourtney and Kim Take Miami (2009), in which Jenner has made guest appearances.

+Jenner was also featured as a recurring cast member in Kourtney and Kim Take New York, which premiered in January 2011.
+Also in 2011, Jenner made an appearance in her sister's show, Khloe & Lamar when it debuted, and the series focused on Khloe Kardashian and her then husband Lamar Odom's personal life and relationship.